JackGruber/docker_dustcloud/README.md

 ## Use with docker-compose (optional)
 Instead of creating each container one by one you can youse docker-compose.
-Change the CMDSERVER=`192.168.1.129` in the `docker-compose.yml` to your IP from the docker host.
+Change/Add the environment variables in the `docker-compose.yml` according to your needs.

 ## Create database